 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to nootropics.

-Focus Factor Original Ingredient Review - Vitamin & Mineral Blend
+Focus Factor Original Ingredient Analysis

 Multivitamins may improve cognitive function in older adults.
 An extensive medical review published in the Journal of Alzheimer's Disease analyzed data from 10 clinical trials on multivitamin supplementation.

 Free recall refers to an immediate response to memorization.
 If trial participants are instructed to memorize a list of items, and then recall them, that would test free recall.
 Delayed recall refers to retrieval of past information.
 If trial participants are asked to recall what they ate for breakfast for the past week, that would test delayed recall.